timothoms/covid19Outaouais/README.md

 The HTML source for the [CISSS Outaouais site](https://cisss-outaouais.gouv.qc.ca/language/en/covid19-en/) is downloaded daily, the tables are scraped and processed into a tidy dataset, to produce the figures on this site.
+(The [opencovid.ca](https://opencovid.ca/) health region data are included for comparison.)
 The R code for downloading and processing is made available, but not the software for the daily automation.
 (This is currently done with Macscheduler and AppleScript.)
 Note several important caveats when consulting the trend data.

 # Caveats